-Raking, mowing, planting and cleaning are all tasks that fill up our to-do lists come spring—and that’s not only good for our homes, but for our health.
 While more intense exercise like HIIT training is essential if you want to lose fat, everyday activities can still count towards your recommended 150 minutes of moderate-intensity activity per week.
-Plus, they’re a great way to burn calories doing things you enjoy—or, in the case of spring cleaning, things you have to do anyway.
-The following activities are simple ways to get outside this spring and burn calories without working out—just don’t forget the sunscreen!
+Plus, the list below is a great way to burn calories doing things you enjoy!
+The following activities are simple ways to burn calories without working out.

 - Increased energy